 I've booked a holiday for this year; will it still go ahead?

-Yes, ABTA advises regardless of the Brexit outcome planes will still fly between the UK and the EU as there will be a two-year transition period, this means nothing changes until 31 December 2020.
+Yes, ABTA advises regardless of the Brexit outcome, planes will still fly between the UK and the EU as there will be a transition period, this means nothing changes until 31 December 2020.
 So, you can rest assured that your Neilson holiday will go ahead as planned and we will continue to offer you a fantastic holiday.

 I have a booking with Neilson, will the cost of my holiday increase?